laithnasser/kiso/examples/CommonGateway/c-leds/readme.md

 Please refer to the getting started [quick start](http://kiso.rempler.de:1313/user-guide/quick_start.html) guide for Eclipse Kiso.

 #### Hardware Components
-You will need CommonGateway board.You need an external debugger to flash.If you want to connect the external debugger, please refer to the vendors reference manual.
+You will need CommonGateway board.If you want to flash, you need an external debugger,please refer to the vendors reference manual.

 ##  Initial Setup